 As a depiction of the diverse bathymetry influencing the hydrodynamic conditions in the area, at least 30 seamounts occur within the Site, including the recently discovered Mount Doom seamount (Figure 3).
 Seamounts are generally considered as habitats supporting a high level of seafloor biodiversity, including cold-water coral and sponge reef habitats, due to upwelling and eddies close to the slopes of the seamounts (Clark et al. 2010).
 As predicted based on expert judgement and published literature, habitat suitability modelling suggests likely occurrences of both reef-framework building scleractinian corals (Figure 22), as well as antipatharian black corals (Figure 23).
-Particularly high habitat suitability was detected on the Milne Seamount Complex and on Evlanov Seamount itself, but also further north towards the fracture zones.
-The

-IceDivA2 expedition ground-truthed many occurrences of such fauna as cold-water corals and deep-sea sponges.
+Seamount Complex and on Evlanov Seamount itself, but also further north towards the fracture zones.
+The IceDivA2 expedition ground-truthed many occurrences of such fauna as cold-water corals and deep-sea sponges.
 Based on expert opinion, it is highly likely that the Site contains OSPAR Threatened and/or Declining Habitats such as coral gardens and deep-sea sponge aggregations.

 Figure 22.
 Habitat suitability modelling of reef framework-building species of cold-water corals Davies and Guinotte (2011), showing potential for reef-building corals to occur in the Site (red-orange indicating highly suitable habitat, blue indicating less suitable habitat).
-See CAVEAT.

 Figure 23.
 Habitat suitability modelling of antipatharian cold-water corals, showing potential for these species to occur in the Site (from Yesson et al. 2016; red indicating highly suitable habitat, blue indicating less suitable habitat).
-See CAVEAT.

 5. Representativity